10+2 common misconceptions about aerodynamics

 Also see: No more fallacies.
 Why do airplanes fly? (librepenzzzador.blogspot.com)

-10. "The boundary layer is an entity appart, thus it must be treated in a special way".
+10. "The boundary layer is an entity apart, thus it must be treated specially".

 Fig. 4 Blasius vs. vortex cloud theory (numerical).
 Source: [2]